Spring Garden Revival

 • Autumn Olive (Elaeagnus umbellata)

-• Oriental Bittersweet (Celastrus orbiculatus) Specialized disposal is required: remove invasives before fruit set (June–September), bag berries to prevent seed spread, and sanitize equipment between sites.
-Viable seeds must go to landfill—never compost or chip.
-Hazardous vegetation like poison ivy, wild parsnip, and tick habitats are common; use protective clothing and check for ticks.
-For invasive management, coordinate with Mass Division of Fisheries & Wildlife and MA Dept of Agricultural Resources.
-For health concerns, contact: Plainville Board of Health
+• Oriental Bittersweet (Celastrus orbiculatus) Specialized disposal is required: remove invasives before fruit set (June–September), bag berries to prevent seed spread, and never compost or chip viable seeds—landfill disposal is mandatory.
+Equipment must be sanitized between sites.
+Hazardous vegetation like poison ivy, wild parsnip, and tick habitats require protective measures.
+For guidance, coordinate with Mass Division of Fisheries & Wildlife and MA Dept of Agricultural Resources.

 190 South Street, Plainville, MA 02762